2025 IEEE Conference on Cognitive and Computational Aspects

 P1: Panel on Situation Control

-Cognitive and Computational Issues of Situation Control: 16 Years Later
+Cognitive and Computational Issues in Situation Management/Control (16 years later)

 Tuesday, June 3 17:30 - 20:00 (Europe/Berlin)